The Ultimate Guide to when, how, and why you should use a URL shortener.

-Ever wanted to run an A/B test but wasn’t sure how to do it?
+Ever wanted to run an A/B test but weren’t sure how to do it?

-With advanced linking features you can actually split traffic 50/50 (or 75/25, or whatever) from within the link itself and thus perform a simple landing page test.
-Now this isn’t necessary for advertising, as you can just run two ads, and there are other tools, like Optimizely, that let you handle this on the page instead of within the link, but in general there are some opportunities for testing split traffic for your links.
+With advanced linking features you can actually split traffic 50/50 – or 75/25, or whatever – from within the link itself and thus perform a simple landing page test.
+Now this isn’t necessary for advertising, as you can just run two ads, and there are other tools, like Optimizely, that let you handle this on the page instead of within the link, but there are some opportunities for testing split traffic for your links.

 You can also do something like run a contest and have the first click go to the “winner” page, while every other click goes to a “try again” page.